Thunderball (soundtrack): Title theme change

 Barry teamed up with lyricist Don Black and wrote "Thunderball" in a rush.
 Tom Jones, who sang the new theme song, allegedly fainted in the recording booth after singing the song's final, high note.
 Jones said of the final note, "I closed my eyes and I held the note for so long when I opened my eyes the room was spinning."

-Country musician Johnny Cash also submitted a song to Eon productions titled "Thunderball" but it was not used.
+Country musician Johnny Cash also submitted a song to Eon Productions titled "Thunderball" but it was not used.
 The lyrics of Cash's "Thunderball" describe the film's story.

 The producers' decision to change the film's theme song so close to the release date meant that only some of the film's soundtrack had been recorded for release on LP.
 Adding to the delay issues, Barry had written large amounts of the score around the original theme and woven it throughout the score (along with the recurring underwater "Search For Vulcan" motif).
 After "Thunderball" was written, Barry wrote, orchestrated, and recorded several new pieces interpolating it.

-Though "Mr. Kiss Kiss Bang Bang" was dropped as the theme song, some of the pieces which included its melody remained part of the score, and it receives full statements twice: by full orchestra and jazz rhythm quartet with bass, drums, guitar, and vibraphone in the track "Café Martinique" (immediately followed by the "Vulcan" cue), and as a wild, bongo-laden cha-cha-cha in "Death of Fiona."
+Though "Mr. Kiss Kiss Bang Bang" was dropped as the theme song, some of the pieces which included its melody remained part of the score, and it receives full statements twice: by full orchestra and jazz rhythm quartet with bass, drums, guitar, and vibraphone in the track "Café Martinique" (immediately followed by the "Vulcan" cue), and as a wild, bongo-laden cha-cha-chá in "Death of Fiona."
 The scene which includes the latter takes place at Club Kiss Kiss, and features the bongo drumming of bandleader King Errisson.

 Composition

-The tune was composed in the key of B-flat minor.
+The title song was composed in the key of B-flat minor.